 Our master’s program requires a minimum of nine courses, plus an MS paper and presentation.
 Full-time students take three classes each Autumn, Winter, and Spring Quarter.
 (We do not offer classes during Summer Quarter.)
 Thus, the MS program can be completed in one year.
 Many students decide to stay for at least part of a second year in order to take more electives or to have more time to complete the MS paper.
 Many students also find that they would benefit from a full year in the program before taking the required sequence in data analysis.

 The vast majority of our students are full-time.
 Part-time study is a select option by permission only; it requires careful planning, as each course is offered only once or twice per year.
 We do not offer evening or weekend classes.
 We do not offer online classes.
 We are only able to sponsor visas for full-time students.

-For the 2018-2019 academic year, full-time tuition is $53,802.
-With a 25% partial tuition scholarship, each student is responsible for the remaining $40,352 as well as the $1,209 Student Life Fee.
+For the 2020-2021 academic year, estimated full-time tuition is $55,416.
+With a 25% partial tuition scholarship, each student is responsible for the remaining $41,562 as well as the Student Services Fee.
 All students are required to have health insurance.
-Most students enroll in the University’s plan at an annual cost of $4,398.
-Students with outside insurance coverage may opt out of the University’s plan, provided they can prove their coverage is comparable.
+Most students enroll in the University’s plan at an estimated annual cost of $4,566.
+Students with outside insurance coverage may opt out of the University's plan, provided they can prove their coverage is comparable.
 All amounts listed are likely to increase slightly each year.

 For more information about finances, please visit the University's Fellowship Advising site at https://grad.uchicago.edu/fellowships/fellowship-advising/.
 You may also want to consider opportunities for loans and other forms of funding.